herdiyusli/herdiyusli/README.md

 ### Hi there! 👋

-My name is Herdi Yusli, I am Extremely motivated to constantly develop my creativity.
+My name is Herdi Yusli, I'm informatics student at gunadarma university.
 I'm a person who is timely in completing tasks, easy to socialize, highly committed, and more importantly I likes to put forward the facts.
 I have an interest in web development and mobile development.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/herdi-yusli/)